cartesi/honeypot/README.md

 docker compose up
 ```

-To bring the DApp down, run the following command:
+To bring the DApp down along with its volumes, run the following command:

 ```shell
 docker compose down -v